EdwinWalela/edwinwalela/content/posts/callback-functions.md

 // Output : 🍊 🍍 🍏
 ```

 As the method's name suggests, *for each* item in the array, call this function.
-In our case, we have defined the function on the parameter list which takes each item in the array and prints it on the console.
+In our case, we have defined the function on the argument list which takes each item in the array and prints it on the console.

 Callback functions are heavily used in Javascript so an understanding of what they are and when to use them goes a long way.